 Essential oil feed Phytogenics market is predicted to dominate the product landscape, having attained a worth of USD 300 million in 2017.
 They serve as an important element in helping weight gain of swine.
 In addition to this, they play a vital role in regulating rumen ammonia production and help in improving animal performance.

-Feed Phytogenics market segmentation in terms of Livestock includes Poultry, Ruminant, Swine, Aquatic, and Equine.
+Market segmentation in terms of Livestock includes Poultry, Ruminant, Swine, Aquatic, and Equine.

 Phytogenics market for Swine contributed towards over 25% of the overall market share in 2017, and is estimated to witness moderate growth over the coming years.
 Feed Phytogenics market for Ruminant is estimated to grow at a CAGR of around 3% over 2018-2024